 You might come to find that there’s more than one way to reach this destination.
 Hiking to Mount Lowe via the Sam Merrill Trail can be quite intimidating if you’re not ready to trudge over 6.5 miles under the hot California sun.

-Luckily, there’s a shorter way to get to this awesome swing set and peak, making it doable during the early summer months.
+Luckily, there’s a shorter way to get to the peak, making it bearable during the summer months.

 The Mt Lowe Trail via Eaton Saddle is perfect for novices and old-time trekkers alike.